m6h/front-dl/README.md

 ![](public/screenshot.png)
 # Web app front-end for [youtube-dl][ydl]
-I wanted a faster and easier way to interact with youtube-dl, rather than what i used to do which is SSHing into a server and copy pasting commands.
+I created this web app because i wanted a faster and easier way to interact with youtube-dl.
 This app simply runs a youtube-dl command and places the downloaded file at the specified directory in the container.
 It doesn't download to the web browser or play any media.

 ## Tech
 Client-side: [Mithril.js][m], [Bulma][bu], [Font Awesome][fa]